emilirol/idg1292-2024-oblig3-group08/README_oblig3.md

 The elements are displayed with flex and positioned with position relative and absolute.

 ### Animations
 The elements are animated both inside the svg elements and in the css code.
 We are using @keyframes and SMIL animation.
-Our plasticbag is animated with SMIL.
+Our plasticbag, for example, is animated with SMIL.

 ## Accessebility
 For a more accessible web page, the animation on the waves can be turned of with @media query in the web browser.